swamiiyer/swamiiyer.github.io/_pages/cs210/assignments.md

 #### Notes File

 The given `notes.txt` file for an assignment must be uploaded with the three sections (\#1 mandatory, \#2 if applicable, and \#3 optional) filled in as appropriate.
-Your notes file will receive 10 points if it meets our expectations (section \#1 must provide a clear high-level description of each problem in no more than 100 words), and will be marked down otherwise.
+In section \#1, for each problem, you must include in nore more than 100 words: a short, high-level description of the problem; your approach to solve it; and any issues you encountered and if/how you managed to solve them.
+Your notes file will receive 10 points if it meets our expectations and will be marked down otherwise.